 Such a maximum risk estimate is very useful for any investor or trader with any kind of portfolio – it should be stress tested against worst case scenarios before they occur.

-The question to ask is: could I live with this worst case loss?
+The key question to ask is: Could I live with this worst case loss?

 I hope this gives some food for thoughts!

 Do you like what you are reading?
 Consider becoming a basic or premium member, if you are ready for more:

 You can follow how I invest according to the Meta Strategy in my own portfolio by subscribing to my monthly or weekly newsletters here.